 🛣️ Tracks

-We use have three Tracks Givebutter that dictate how an individual contributes.
-Employee’s can move between tracks as needed, based on their individual career paths.
+We use three tracks Givebutter that dictate how an individual contributes.
+Employees can move between tracks as needed, based on their individual career paths.

 Individual Contributors (IC).
 Individual Contributors are responsible for their own contributions to team, department, or company level goals and projects.
-ICs may oversee vendors, projects, or contractors.
+ICs may oversee vendors, projects, or delegate to teams.

 Executive (EX).
 Executive level roles generally oversee multiple functional areas or verticals and are often board and/or investor reporting.